lindvalllab/clinicalXLNet/README.md

 sklearn
 ```

-## Clinical XLNet Weights
+## Pretrained Clinical XLNet Weights

 To download pretrained Clinical XLNet, click the following links: [This]() only uses Nursing Notes to pretrain and [this]() uses the discharge summary to pretrain.
-[This]() is the finetuned weights for PMV task, and [this]() is the finetuned weights for Mortality task.

 ## PMV and Mortality Prediction using Clinical XLNet

 Below list the sample scripts for running prediction.
 You can also simply modify the label to do your own downstream prediction task.
+[This]() is the finetuned weights for PMV task, and [this]() is the finetuned weights for Mortality task.

 ### Using Finetuned weights for Mortality or PMV Prediction
 ```